mautic/user-documentation/docs/reports/reports.rst

 You can use Email or Contact ID to display a single row per Contact record.
 For example, you can group by **Contact ID** to view the unique number of Asset Downloads or Form Submissions for a single Form, instead of total Asset Downloads or Form Submissions, which could include duplicates.

 * **Calculated columns** - Select the function that you want to apply to individual columns.
 Calculated columns display count, average, sum, or the minimum or maximum values from a selected field.
-They're only available when a grouping is used to show a calculation for that grouping.
-Continuing with the previous example of grouping by a Contact ID number or email address, a COUNT calculation displays how many times that contact record appears on the Report if not for the grouping.
+They're only available when using a grouping to show a calculation for that grouping.
+Continuing with the previous example of grouping by a Contact ID number or Email address, a COUNT calculation displays how many times that Contact record appears on the Report if not for the grouping.

 Graphs
 ======